 Estate tax rates in Washington state are progressive and range from 10% to 20%.
 The estate tax in Washington applies to estates worth $2.193 million and up.
 If you’re a Washington resident and you’re starting to think about estate planning, this guide takes a deep dive into everything you need to know.
 If you think your estate may be subject to the estate tax, you may want to consider consulting a financial advisor.
 SmartAsset’s financial advisor matching tool can pair you with an advisor in your area who fits your specific needs.

 Washington Estate Tax Exemption

-The threshold for the estate tax in Washington is $2.193 million for 2018.
+The threshold for the estate tax in Washington is $2.193 million as of 2021.
 So if a person’s estate is equal to less than $2.193 million, then it won’t be taxed by Washington state upon the person’s death.
 If the estate is equal to more than $2.193 million, then the first $2.193 million won’t be subject to the estate tax, but the tax will be applied to the value of the estate above that threshold.